jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 ​	[wikipedia Multiway_Switching Traveler_system_2](https://en.wikipedia.org/wiki/Multiway_switching#Traveler_system_2)

 There is a transition, a business opportunity, a standards opportunity here.
-Compare the "3-way" and "4-way switches" at Home Depot or Lowes.  *Does the voltage controlled buffer reduce the amount of copper needed?*
+Compare the "3-way" and "4-way switches" at Home Depot or Lowes.

+*Can a voltage controlled buffer reduce the amount of copper needed?*

 #### Port Diagram